Kelebrimbor97/ENPM-673/Project 1 - Augmented Reality/README.md

 The code for part 2b is titled 'cube.py' and runs in the exact same way, without the need for the 'testudo.png' image.

+Note: If the code is clones, please ensure that you check the paths in the codes as input data has not been Uploaded.

 ## Output video links